fordevoted/NTU-1091-SPML-Adversarial_Defense/README.md

 ## Model
-My defense pipeline include image preprocessing, and adversarial training, etc. The detail can be found in the report *hw2_r09942066.pdf*
+My defense pipeline include image preprocessing, and adversarial training, etc. The detail can be found in the report *hw2_r09942066.pdf*, please let me know if you need the model weight(email me), then I will send you the download link.

 ### Defense Model
 * resnet50